-On the basis of the said select list, R.4 to R.14 and R.21 were appointed with varying dates.
-The appointments of R.11 to R.14 and R.21 were with effect from 16-12-1988.
-As there was some enquiry seeking his appointment on the basis of his empanelment by the government of Andhra Pradesh for the 13th vacancy and he was appointed with effect from 16-12-88 in pursuance of the orders in the said O.A.
+On the basis of the said select list, R.4 to R.14 and R.21 were appointed with varying dates and the appointments of R.11 to R.14 and R.21 were with effect from 16-12-1988.
+As there was some enquiry against the officer who was at serial No.13 in the select list, he was not appointed.
+Sri Ch.
+Sriramachandra seeking his appointment on the basis of his empanelment by the State Government, the availability of his posts, and other factors at S1.
+No. 14 for the 13th vacancy and he was appointed with effect from 16-12-88 in pursuance of the orders in the said S.L.P.
+6772/90 against the said order O.A.
 The appeal thereon was dismissed by the Supreme Court.

-S.1. & list panel, he was not appointed.
-Sri Ch.
-Sriramachandra Murthy who was at Sl.
-No. 14 filed O.A.
-223/89 before the A.P.
+Murthy who was at S1.
+No.14 filed O.A.
+223/89

+observed therein that it is open for the applicants to challenge the selections made in the event of their succeeding in the representation petitions filed before the A.P.
 Admn.
-Tribunal and they are declared to have a voice of conviction of the ~~the~~ ^{17/2/87} Collector as on 1-1-87 and/or that the rules are relaxed in their favour by the State Government.
+Tribunal and they are declared to have 8 years of service of the category of Dy.
+Collector as on 1-1-87 and/or that the rules are relaxed in their favour by the State Government.